webprofusion/certify-docs/docs/guides/licensing.md

 *We do not offer special licensing terms for any type of organisation.*

 ## License Bundles
-For the Certify The Web app you can currently purchase the following license bundles:
+For the *Certify Certificate Manager* app you can currently purchase the following license bundles:

 | Type          | Renewal Frequency | Number of Installs| Price         | Bundle Saving |
 |---------------|-------------------|-------------------|---------------|--|